ralfholly/flashme/README.md

     rm -f $FLASHME_EXPIRED_FILE
 ```

 Of course, it's even simpler if you run the check directly (every time) in `.bashrc` but this might mean you have to wait a couple of seconds until the prompt appears.
+A more sophisticated approach would utilize the `PROMPT_COMMAND` environment variable to show an nice "expired" indicator.
 Let me know if you have come up with something clever!

 ## Tips and Tricks